HeimirDavid/art-ecommerce/README.md

 ### Databases
 SQLite was used during development as it is Django's default database.
 PostgreSQL used for the deployed version and installed as an add-on in the Heroku dashboard for the application.
 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.
+* [Entity-relationship diagram](https://github.com/HeimirDavid/art-ecommerce/blob/master/assets/erd/art-store-erd.png) - Here is the diagram over my database design.
+The cart and cart-item tables came a bit later as I had to go back to the drawing board when I switched to saving it in the database instead of using sessions.
+This was mainly due to the layout of the products and their variations.
+Every product has an original painting, but the prints and the original does not have the same prices.
+So every time a user adds a product to the cart, the product needs to be checked if it is a print or original and get the foreign key for it.
+Due to the fact that I had more experience with working with models in django I decided to design it this way instead of saving it all in sessions.

 ## Testing